CianciarusoCataldo/nn-object-detector/README.md

 ```
 cd nn-object-detector
 ```
 Once you have a local copy, you are ready to start!
 Follow these steps to be sure everything will work fine at the end.
-This component of my project is a **Dispatcher Server** node, a webserver that will dispatch every request to the right dedicated server, so there are few dependencies (only the essential modules to make it work efficiently).
+This component of my project is an **Object Detector** node, a webserver that will handle every request incoming and, if there is an image in the request, it will start the detection.

 ### Prerequisites